 For example, when you use Google Forms, you do not know where your data is being stored.
 That is a breach of national and European regulations for conducting medical research.

-Castor EDC complies with all applicable laws and regulations for your clinical trials: GCP, 21 CFR Part 11, EU Annex 11, and the European Data Protection Directive.
+Castor EDC complies with all applicable laws and regulations for your clinical trials: GCP, 21 CFR Part 11, EU Annex 11, and the General Data Protection Regulation (GDPR).
 We have been explicitly validated by a large number of hospitals, research institutes and Contract Research Organizations (CROs) that use our product.

 Castor EDC also includes an audit trail, that logs every action taken in the system, in line with GCP guidelines.